 A. Certainly, as long as your full-time job does not conflict with Paste’s business hours.
-If you are unavailable during those hours, we unfortunately will not be able to accommodate you, as we require our interns to work from our office during regular business hours.
+If you are unavailable during the majority of those hours for most of the week, we unfortunately will not be able to accommodate you.

 Q. I’m not currently a college student.
 Can I still apply?